AR619/24F-Project-Phase3_Arnav/README.md

 - Streamlit App in the `./app` directory
 - Flask REST api in the `./api` directory
 - SQL files for your data model and data base in the `./database-files` directory

-### Setting Up Your Team Repo

-Before you start: As a team, one person needs to assume the role of *Team Project Repo Owner*.

-1. The Team Project Repo Owner needs to fork this template repo into their own GitHub account **and give the repo a name consistent with your project's name**.
-If you're worried that the repo is public, don't.
-Every team is doing a different project.
-1. In the newly forked team repo, the Team Project Repo Owner should go to the **Settings** tab, choose **Collaborators and Teams** on the left-side panel.
-Add each of your team members to the repository with Write access.
-1. Each of the other team members will receive an invitation to join.
-Obviously accept the invite.
-1. Once that process is complete, each team member, including the repo owner, should clone the Team's Repo to their local machines (in a different location than your Personal Project Repo).

 ## Controlling the Containers